 Over a decade later, his story has transformed into something of a heist movie, involving a plot to kill several high-ranking Nazi officials at a film premiere in Paris in 1944.
 Call it Quentin Tarantino's Valkyrie, if you will.
-Pitt and his titular team of Nazi-killing Jews are only part of the ensemble: Inglourious Basterds is as much about a vindictive French Jew (Mélanie Laurent) and a suave if despicable Nazi "Jew hunter" (Austrian actor Christoph Waltz, who steals every scene he's in), as well as the various characters - historical and fictional - who come into contact with them.
+Pitt and his titular team of Nazi-killing Jews are only part of the ensemble: Inglourious Basterds is as much about a vindictive French Jew (Mélanie Laurent) and a suave if despicable Nazi "Jew hunter" (Austrian actor Christoph Waltz, who steals every scene he's in), as well as the various characters, both historical and fictional, who come in contact with them.

 Staged in chapters, the script for Inglourious Basterds is surprisingly tight.
-Every moment has an eventual payoff, beginning with the opening scene, in which Waltz quietly interrogates a French farmer hiding Jews in his house and strangely switches to English in the middle of their discussion.
-It seems like a gimmick meant to segue the dialogue into English for American audiences, but there's a method to the madness - and in fact, around two-thirds of the dialogue in Inglourious Basterds is in subtitled German and French.
+Every moment has an eventual payoff, beginning with the opening scene, in which Waltz quietly interrogates a French farmer hiding Jews in his house, only to suddenly switch to English in the middle of their discussion.
+It seems like a gimmick meant to segue the dialogue from French into English for American audiences, but there's a method to its madness.
+In fact, around two-thirds of the dialogue in Inglourious Basterds is in subtitled German and French.
 It's a nice bit of authenticity in a film that clearly doesn't give a damn about historical accuracy.

-Some scenes are quite long, but because each moment in the story has a purpose, and because the cast is so good, and because there is a strong curiosity about just what will happen, the film never drags despite its two and a half hour length.
+Some scenes are quite long, but because each one has a purpose in the story, and because the cast is so good, and because you can't help but be curious about what's gonna happen, the film never drags, in spite of its two and a half hour length.